 Berth in Marina Grande and step ashore to discover the designer boutiques, narrow streets, tiny theatrical squares and exclusive restaurants that define Capri Town.
 Then flag down a vintage open-top limousine – the standard taxi here – to reach the elevated Anacapri.

 For the best beach spot on the island, anchor off the pretty bay of Marina Piccola, and don’t miss the stunning sea cave of Grotta Azzurra, which is illuminated by an other-worldly blue light.

-Venice has long fascinated seafarers and, with a magnificent natural setting and a wealth of architectural treasures, its appeal is indisputable.
-In fact, its mirage-like magic makes Venice one of the most mesmerising cities on the planet.
+Venice has long fascinated seafarers and, with a magnificent natural setting and a wealth of architectural treasures, its superyacht charter appeal is indisputable.
+In fact, its mirage-like magic makes Venice one of the most mesmerizing cities on the planet.

-The Grand Canal, Palazzo Ducale and the Basilica of San Marco are just some of the incredible sites but, away from these magnetic must-sees, a maze of narrow backstreets full of narrow backstreets full of secret squares, marble-lined churches, handsome Gothic palazzi and lively wine bars await to be discovered.
+The Grand Canal, Palazzo Ducale and the Basilica of San Marco are just some of the incredible sites but, away from these magnetic must-sees, a maze of narrow backstreets full of secret squares, marble-lined churches, handsome Gothic palazzi and lively wine bars await to be discovered.

-A limited number of berths are available for yachts with a maximum draught of 5.5 to 9 metres in the Venice Yacht Pier, just a short walk away from St Marks Square.
-Otherwise, there are marinas offering deeper dockage just 10 kilometres away within the lagoon.
+A limited number of berths are available for yachts with a maximum draught of 5.5 to 9 meters in the Venice Yacht Pier, just a short walk away from St Marks Square.
+Otherwise, there are marinas offering deeper dockage just 10 kilometers away within the lagoon.

 Coincide your charter here with the Venice Film Festival in late August to see the city come alive with A-list stars, red carpet premieres and the flashing lights of paparazzi.